uasoft-indonesia/badaso-documentation-gen-1/docs/customization/custom-page.md

 sidebar_label: Custom Page
 ---

-Badaso uses the VueJS framework for the Frontend.
+Badaso uses the VueJS framework for the Frontend and [Vue-Router](https://router.vuejs.org/) for routing.
 Therefore, adding pages to the frontend also uses VueJS.
 The block below is a directory structure for adding a new page to the frontend.

 ## Add Custom Page